randyrossi/bmc64/README.md

 The machine config defaults to PAL 50hz for both HDMI and composite.
 You can change this (see below).

 You can make drive 8 an IECDevice for the root file system of the sdcard.
 However, I don't recommend loading programs this way.
 The sdcard has slow access times and this will cause audio/video lag (but only during the load).
 This is because any native file access effectively blocks VICE's emulation routines.
 It's fine to load a .PRG this way but don't try running something that needs frequent disk access.
 IEC mode does not support all disk oeprations anyway.

+# Sound

+Since v1.0.6, the default Sid engine is 'ReSid' which more accurately reproduces the sound chip.
+However, using ReSid on a Raspberry Pi 2 can sometimes cause stuttering on more demanding demos.  (i.e. Comaland: last sequence of the first disk).
+For most software, it doesn't appear to be an issue.
+If you see stuttering, switch to the Fast engine.

+You can also switch between 6581 and 8580 models as well as turn on/off the filter.
+For ReSid, only fast interpolation method is currently supported.

 # Keyboards